BioGOGame/BioGOGame.github.io/_pages/use.md

   nav: "docs"
 ---

-# General principle
+# Principle of the game

 BioGO is a large scale biological treasure hunt framework.
 The principle is simple.
 The game masters compile a list of more than  “quests” to be found in a given area.
-For the origina game (that we played with our students) -, these quests were all linked to biological structures and organisms, both botanical and zoological.
-Here are a couple of examples:
+For the origina game (that we played with our students), these quests were all linked to biological structures and organisms, both botanical and zoological.

-- Find an achene
-- Find a wood-eating insect

 These quests had different difficulty levels (1,2,3) with different rewards.
 We did not explain the different biological terms to the students in a plenary lecture.
 We wanted them to look them up and learn by themselves.